-We note the presence of another object, CXOU~J120946.7+585054 (green circle in the right panel of Figure \ref{fig:x-ray}), at a 3 sigma confidence level within 1 arcmin of the FRB.
+We note the presence of another object, CXOU~J120946.7+585054, \RE{detected at \RE{4$\sigma$} confidence level within 1 arcmin of the FRB, at the coordinates of RA (J2000) = 12:09:46.71, Dec (J2000) = +58:50:54.1} (with a positional uncertainty of 0.93 arcsec, 68\% confidence level, statistical + systematic, green circle in the \RE{lower left} panel of Figure \ref{fig:x-ray}).
 It is $22^{\prime\prime}$ away from CXOU J120943.7+585051 and $20^{\prime\prime}$ away from the nominal EP~J120944.2+585060.
-It is difficult for FXT to resolve these two objects, as shown in the stacked FXT image (middle panel of Figure \ref{fig:x-ray}).
-Thus, the fluxes of CXOU J120943.7+585051 estimated from the FXT observations are contaminated by $\sim$ 30\% due to CXOU J120946.7+585054.
+It is difficult for FXT to resolve these two objects, as shown in the stacked FXT image (\RE{upper right} panel of Figure \ref{fig:x-ray}). \RE{The measured count rate for CXOU~J120946.7+585054, obtained with \emph{srcflux}, is $3.98_{-1.65}^{+2.71} \times 10^{-4}$ counts/s (1$\sigma$ uncertainties, 0.1–10.0 keV).
+Assuming an absorbed power-law model with a photon index $\Gamma = 2$ and the galactic absorption, we estimated the unabsorbed 0.5--10 keV flux from the count rate using PIMMS to be $6.9_{-2.9}^{+4.7}\times 10^{-15}$ $\rm erg\,cm^{-2}\,s^{-1}$.} Thus, the flux of CXOU J120943.7+585051 \RE{measured} from the FXT observations are contaminated by $\sim$ 30\% due to CXOU J120946.7+585054.
 This contamination may explain why the FXT fluxes are slightly higher than the Chandra flux, although the difference is not statistically significant.